Students design and assemble model solar cars and race them on a track.

 Basic construction – Hardening

 Attach the cell (s) with Velcro or rubber band so you can try different arrangements.
 For the sake of consistency put the hook side on the car bodies, and the felt side on the backs of the solar cells.
-2” taped wrapped Styrofoam spacer blocks with hook felt on one side and hooks on the other can help support cells above the wheels.
+2” taped wrapped Styrofoam spacer blocks wrapped with duct tape and with hook felt on one side and hooks on the other can help support cells above the wheels.

 The large 3 volt cell from the Raycatcher has the largest area and higher volts than the single cells.
 The single cells are .5 volts.
 If you get extra copies of single cells then kids can try combining several cells in series or parallel.
 You can also buy multi-volt encapsulated “battery chargers” panels which have many cells in series although that may not be obvious.